jackalope-code/stream-overlay/README.md

 ## Issues
 - URGENT: No way to delete anything.
+- Hosting and env vars all over the place
 - Strange issues with the editor on refresh and component changes (is this still happening?)
     Something is getting duplicated and not sent back with urls.
 - No persistance on API restart.